Top 10 Best Cars For Dogs

 - No satnav as standard

-Combining spaciousness, practicality and versatility with a comfortable, relaxed and genuinely entertaining driving experience, the Ford S Max is one of the better seven-seater MPVs on the market.
+Combining spaciousness, practicality and versatility with a comfortable, relaxed driving experience, the Ford S Max is one of the better seven-seater MPVs on the market.

 It’s great for big families and it’s great for dogs – and what family is truly complete without a dog?